odomlab2/sci-rocket/docs/overview_methodology.md

 ## Hashing

-Reads (R2) containing both a polyA signal (AAAAAAAA) and a hashing barcode are used to flag reads as hashing-reads.
+Reads (R2) containing both a polyA signal (AAAA) and a hashing barcode are used to flag reads as hashing-reads.
 These reads are used for collecting hashing metrics (with their respective R1) and subsequently removed from the analysis.

-To flag reads as hashing-reads, we first check for the presence of the polyA signal (AAAAAAAA) in R2.
-If the polyA signal is present, we check for the presence of the hashing barcode in R2.
+To flag reads as hashing-reads, we first check for the presence of the polyA signal (AAAA) in R2 (first occurence).
+If this signal is present, we check for the presence of the hashing barcode in R2 prior to this poly-A signal.
+It is assumed that the hashing barcodes are 10nt and are (directly) prior to the poly-A signal (5' - 1nt spacer).

-It is assumed that the hashing barcodes are 10nt and are ideally located in the 5' start of read2 (R2), if no match is found using the first 10nt; we try to match against the closest match (hamming distance=1).
-If no rescue match is found, we search for the presence of any hashing barcode in the entire R2 sequence.
+If no match is found using the first 10nt (5' poly-A - 1nt spacer) ; we try again against the closest match (hamming distance=1).
+If no rescued match is found, we search for the presence of any hashing barcode in the entire R2 sequence prior to the poly-A signal.

 The following metrics are collected from hashing reads:
       - Number of hashing reads per hashing barcode.